riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 After hard-coding the surname as the sort field and ascending as the sort order, everything should be back working and we'll see our list of customers is now sorted by surname.

 <img src="../images/posts/paging-and-sorting-part-2/sort-by-surname.png" class="img-responsive" />

+Since we're only using some of the columns from our database records, we should also update our publication to reflect this.

+#####/server/publications.js
+{% highlight JavaScript %}
+Meteor.publish('customers', function(skipCount, sortField, sortDirection) {
+  Counts.publish(this, 'customerCount', Customers.find(), {
+    noReady: true
+  });

+  var sortParams = {};
+  sortParams[sortField] = sortDirection;
+  return Customers.find({}, {
+    fields: {'name':1, 'surname':1, 'email':1},
+    limit: parseInt(Meteor.settings.public.recordsPerPage),
+    skip: skipCount,
+    sort: sortParams
+  });
+});
+{% endhighlight %}

+We're now explicitly specifying which fields to return in the publication (note the `_id` will be returned automatically).
+Although not a big deal in this particular instance, specifying the columns to return to the client is a good practice.
+There is not point in bringing down data that you don't need and in some cases there might be columns in your database that you don't want to expose to the client.

 ###An issue
 Hmm, I'm getting bored having only 6 customers in our database, how about we add a new customer via the `Add Customer` button.